bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 Remember, **JOINS** are only applicable if there is something to compare the two tables to each other.
 If there is nothing to compare, you simply need to use a **UNION** statement, or, more drastically, create a brand new table with which to house your results.
 Let’s look at a few more examples of JOINS before we move onto our final questions.

+**JOINS** do not have to just be used for **SELECT** statements, they can be used for **UPDATE** and **ALTER** statements as well.
+Here is an example of how it would be used with an **UPDATE** statement.

+    UPDATE fruits,veggies SET fruits.last_purchased = (now()) , veggies.last_purchased = (now());

+This command tells MySQL update all of the last_purchased columns in both tables so that the value in the column last_purchased equals the current date.

+**JOIN** statements can also be used in conjunction with the functions learned in previous chapters.
+Just remember that you have to write the table name and column name separated by a period whenever you are dealing with more than one table.
+Here is an example of a **JOIN** with functions.

+    SELECT greatest(max(fruits.price),max(veggies.price)) as HighestPrice FROM fruits,veggies;

+This statement returns the fruit or veggie with the highest price.
+Notice that we did not have to use the **WHERE** clause in this case since we already have the greatest function to tie both tables together.
+Think about how you would return the name of the priciest fruit with this kind of statement.
+It will come in handy for the final questions in this tutorial.

+An alternative for this kind of notation for a **JOIN** is called an embedded **SELECT** statement.

+*Remember that there is no one right way to do anything in Computer Science.
+You are only limited by your imagination.*

 ### The Final Questions

 Now is the moment of truth.
-In order to determine if you have learned anything from this tutorial, I have provided you with six more problems with which you will have to employ every technique you have learned in this tutorial so far.
+In order to determine if you have learned anything from this tutorial, I have provided you with seven more problems with which you will have to employ every technique you have learned in this tutorial so far.
 If you are unsure of a question, don’t just look at the bottom of the page.
 Go back a search for helpful hints in the tutorial in order to figure it out.
 Using your brain will help you out immensely in the future.
 Trust me.

 ### Questions